The 7 Best Backpacking Stoves of 2024

 What We Liked: We heard a lot about the Soto WindMaster and were happy to find that it lives up to the hype.
 The concave burner is clearly a superior design, creating a strong and focused flame.
 The high-lipped edge and squat position of the pot supports did a great job of minimizing the effects of the wind.
 And the regulated fuel delivery kept the flame going strong, even during our freeze test.
 All this resulted in exceptional fuel efficiency across a wide range of conditions.
 Additionally, we really liked the stability offered by the 4-stay pot support (particularly for large pots).

 What We Didn’t Like: The WindMaster is unique in that the pot support is detachable via a spring-loaded clip.
-It’s a clever design that allows for more flexible storage, but the pot support is jangly when detached.
-This floppiness doesn’t really affect anything, but we do find it to be vaguely annoying.
+This clever design allows for more flexible storage, but the pot support is jangly when detached.
+This floppiness doesn’t really affect anything, but we do find it vaguely annoying.

 Compare current prices: